Chocolate Coconut Protein Balls

 Energy balls are usually filled with healthy fats, fiber, and protein, making them an excellent, healthy on-the-go snack!
 To get an even higher protein from these little balls you can also add in a protein powder.

 They have chocolate protein powders now.
-You make have to add less cocoa powder to get the right consistency.
+You may have to add less cocoa powder to get the right consistency.

 How Can I Satisfy My Sweet Tooth Without Sugar?

-You could also use a stevia-like sweetener also if you want to reduce the calories but keep it natural.
+You could also use a stevia-like sweetener if you want to reduce the calories but keep it natural instead of the honey.

 Coconut Chocolate Protein Balls Recipe

 - 1 cup Medjool dates, pitted (about 10 large)

 - 1 cup medium desiccated unsweetened coconut plus more for rolling

 - 1 tsp. pure vanilla extract

 - 1/2 cup unsalted cashews